 Data source and data source alias

-- Typically you create applications that not only visualize data, but which also provide possibilities for the application user to interact with the data; for example, changing filters, selecting drill-down dimensions or branching into a details view for a selected set of aggregated data.
+Typically you create applications that not only visualize data but which also provide possibilities for the application used to interact with the data; for example, changing filters, selecting drill-down dimensions, or branching into a detailed view for a selected set of aggregated data.

 Eventing and script API